-Women's Studies CurriculumThe major in women’s and gender studies offers students the opportunity for the interdisciplinary study of women’s contributions to society and women’s experience in diverse cultures, polities and historical periods.
+Women's and Gender Studies CurriculumThe major in women’s and gender studies offers students the opportunity for the interdisciplinary study of women’s contributions to society and women’s experience in diverse cultures, polities and historical periods.
 Students seek to understand the new scholarship on women and the new intellectual frameworks, methodologies, and feminist theories that examine gender as a social construct.
 They analyze critically the representations of women in literature and the arts, in social and political theory and practice, and in the sciences, and they are encouraged to rethink their own responsibility for reshaping society.

 12 courses, including: WGS313 Special Topics 3 INTWGS 303 - Internship (3) WGS 101 - Introduction to Women's Studies (3) WGS 201W - Feminist Theory (3) WGS 322W - Women and Policy (3) WGS490 Integrative Capstone